july2021/GWC-Impact-Project-1/index.md

   <body>
     <h1>School Events</h1>
     <h2>Assemblies</h3>
-      <p>If you want to know when the next school assembly is or want to look back on past ones... look here for more information</p>
+      <p>If you want to know when the next school assembly is... look here for more information</p>
-    <h3>Past Assemblies</h3>
     <h3>Upcoming Assemblies</h3>
     <h2>Dances</h2>
     <h3>Glo-Lo</h3>